holmesjr/bash-spec-2/README.md

 ## Installation

-Just put the bash-spec.sh and bash-spec-ext.sh files in your project in a folder of your choice.
+Just put the bash-spec.sh file in your project in a folder of your choice.

 ## Writing tests

-Your test file (a bash script you'll write) needs to source bash-spec-ext.sh:
+Your test file (a bash script you'll write) needs to source bash-spec.sh:

-    . ./path-to-files/bash-spec-ext.sh
+    . ./path-to-files/bash-spec.sh

 Then you can describe a thing and how you expect it to behave:

 ```
 describe "The word Penguin" "$(

   word="Penguin"

   it "Is seven letters long" "$(
     expect "${#word}" to_be "7"
   )"

   it "Begins with the capital letter P" "$(
     expect "${word:0:1}" to_be "P"
   )"

   context "When converted to lowercase" "$(

     word=$( echo $word | tr '[:upper:]' '[:lower:]' )

     it "Begins with the lower case letter p" "$(
       expect "${word:0:1}" to_be "p"
     )"

   )"

 )"
 ```